 They learn how to:

-- Choose an object: Kids find how to choose an appropriate object to present themselves accurately among their age fellows and supervisor.
+- Choose an object: Kids find how to choose an appropriate object to present themselves accurately among their age fellows and supervisors.

 - Prepare a presentation: When you, as a teacher, encourage each child to prepare a short presentation about their object, including why they chose it, what it is, and any interesting facts or stories about it, they start to gain more self-confidence.